 Take a stance against hate speech and white supremacists on your dating site.
-Apply the right moderation methods and manage cyber-bullying professionally.
+Apply the proper content moderation methods and manage to cyberbully professionally.

 It pays to do the right thing

-It is heartening to see well-known and well-renowned brands step up and take responsibility for the digital tone and based on our experience, Bumble and OKcupid will be well rewarded for their intolerance towards hate speech.
+It is heartening to see well-known, and well-renowned brands step up and take responsibility for the digital tone.
+Based on our experience, Bumble and OkCupid will be well rewarded for their intolerance towards hate speech.

-In a survey run by Besedo concerning user behavior in online marketplaces, we saw a clear pattern; 72% of users who see inappropriate behavior on a site will not return.
-That is a staggering percentage, making it clear that users have a very low tolerance for hate speech.
+In a survey by Besedo concerning user behavior in online marketplaces, we saw a clear pattern; 72% of users who see inappropriate behavior on a site will not return.
+That is a staggering percentage, indicating that users have a very low tolerance for hate speech.

-How can I get rid of hate speech and supremacists?
+How can I get rid of hate speech on my app?

 Catching hate speech is never easy.
-Unfortunately, when it comes to hatred people get very creative.
-From masking and obfuscation, to slang and lingo, it is challenging to keep up with everything that should rightly be removed to ensure a positive, embracing community and fend off cyber-bullying from your platform.
+Unfortunately, when it comes to hatred, people get very creative.
+From masking and obfuscation to slang and lingo, keeping up with everything that should be removed is challenging to ensure a positive, embracing community and fend off cyberbullying from your platform.

-With properly applied content moderation measures you can keep the tone civil and your users safe from cyber-bullies.
+With adequately applied content moderation measures, you can keep the tone civil and your users safe from cyber-bullies.

 To accomplish this, you need to make use of three vital content moderation methods: